Unfair stereotypes of domestic assault victims led to conviction for B.C. woman, court rules | CBC News

 Thompson said she walked for more than two hours before she came across the house, where she saw a man standing beside a ladder.
 He introduced himself as "Jason," and asked her to climb inside a partially open window and let him into the house so he could retrieve his keys and give her a ride.

-She testified that she did as she was asked, then waited outside for about 15 minutes before "Jason" returned and drove her home to Mission.
+She testified that she did as she was asked, then waited outside for about 15 minutes before "Jason" returned and drove her home to Mission, B.C.

 When the true owners of the house returned, they found their car had been stolen, and a camera, $300 in cash and a purse were missing.
 The burned-out vehicle was later located in the Mission area.